 Each figure must have a caption which can be entered into the "Description" box.
 Use sentence case for the caption (as opposed to title case).

-Important: After acceptance, the final paper is generated from the uploaded image files and from what you enter in the field "caption/description" when you upload a figure or appendix, not from what is in the manuscript.
+Important: After acceptance, the final paper is generated from the uploaded image files (rather than from what is in the Word manuscript file) and from what you enter in the field "caption/description" when you upload a figure or appendix.
 After acceptance, all figures will be removed from the manuscript and we will only use the images/captions uploaded to the system.